-Our core faculty is made up of seven fellowship-trained obstetric anesthesiologists, and the majority of the fellowship will be spent at the University of Colorado Hospital.
+Our core faculty is made up of six fellowship-trained obstetric anesthesiologists, and the majority of the fellowship will be spent at the University of Colorado Hospital.

 At UCH, we perform for approximately 3,800 deliveries each year.
 The high-risk population includes many congenital cardiac patients and a significant number of invasive placentation cases each year.